harmancilab/COLLAGENE/examples/10_Network_File_IO/README.md

 cd ..
 ```

+Each site's working directory (e.g., *SITE_0_DIR/*) contains the partially decrypted files that the corresponding site partially decrypts and uploads to the shared directory.
+You can explore which files are written into each site's directory to track the processing order.

-You can try commenting one of the site's to see its effect on the protocol; the protocol blocks at the partial decryption stage since the sites will wait for the encrypted matrices from all sites to be available.
+Also, you can simulate a site's disruption by commenting out one of the site's protocol script in the above command (i.e.., *./networked_partial_decryption_example.sh*) to see its effect on the protocol; the protocol blocks at the partial decryption stage since the sites will wait for the encrypted matrices from all sites to be available.

-This can be simply resolved by starting the site.
+This can be simply resolved by starting the site's procotocol script that was commented out.

 ---